 There are four main types of wood-burning fireplaces, and each of these has their own problems to worry about:

-- Traditional Open Hearth Fireplace – These are your typical fireplace.
+- Traditional Open Hearth Fireplace – These are your typical fireplaces.
 They have a large open firebox where logs are burned.
 Usually, people place a screen in front of the fire.
 This slightly helps protect against random sparks or a fiery log that can land on your flammable carpeting or throw rugs.

-Because traditional wood burning fireplaces are some of the most common reasons for house fires, the National Fire Protection Association has codes and regulations that must be followed.
+Because traditional wood-burning fireplaces are some of the most common reasons for house fires, the National Fire Protection Association has codes and regulations that must be followed.

-- Direct Vented Built-In Gas Fireplace – These are gas fireplaces that use a gas that require venting.
+- Direct Vented Built-In Gas Fireplace – These are gas fireplaces that use a gas that requires venting.
 The as used produces an orangish or yellowish color of flame that somewhat looks like the fire of a traditional wood fireplace.

 Gas fireplaces definitely burn a little cleaner than fireplaces that burn wood.
 This makes them slightly safer since you won’t be inhaling any smoke.
 However, they can still produce carbon monoxide from an incomplete burn of the gas.
 Additionally, anytime you have any kind of flame present, the risk of a house fire is increased.

-- Wall Mount Fireplace – A wall mount fireplace is an electric style fireplace that can be mounted directly onto a wall, just as the name suggests.
+- Wall Mount Fireplace – A wall mount fireplace is an electric fireplace that can be mounted directly onto a wall, just as the name suggests.
 For a more modern look, you can also install these to be flush inside of the drywall.
 Units like these will usually come with any necessary equipment or brackets that are needed to hang these safely.

-- Freestanding Fireplace – These are basically space heaters that are made to look like fireplaces.
+- Freestanding Fireplace – These are basically space heaters made to look like fireplaces.
 They are mobile and can be moved into different rooms as needed.
 They tend to be smaller and produce slightly less heat.
 They usually don’t look as realistic as the other electric fireplaces on this list.
 There are more safety concerns with these due to different outlets being used and the possibility of cord damage from repeatedly plugging it in and out.

 Not needing ventilation or major construction to install electric fireplaces is a huge benefit.
 They are also significantly more cost-effective to heat your home when compared to fireplaces that burn gas or wood.
 Including zone heating with multiple electric fireplaces in your home makes them even more energy efficient.
-The savings in your heating bill from a high-end electric style fireplace will allow it to pretty much pay for itself.
+The savings in your heating bill from a high-end electric fireplace will allow it to pay for itself.